Esri/arcgis-runtime-samples-android/kotlin/add-features-feature-service/README.md

 ## How to use the sample

-Click on a location on the map to add a feature at that location.
+Tap on a location on the map to add a feature at that location.

 ## How it works